Understanding IoT-MD (Internet of Things for Medical Devices)

 Yet Another Windows® Variant?

 Where IoT Core really shines is in its ability to allow Windows developers to build apps using familiar tools and constructs and deploy them on an embedded device, while leveraging existing code sets.
 It’s like a grown-up version of Windows Embedded that runs on ever smaller platforms.
 Recently a Syncro Medical IoT project required a runtime environment for a small SBC and the needs were met quite well by Windows 10 Core IoT.
-In this related blog, we discuss our engineering team’s experience getting IoT Core up and running, including the pros and cons.
+In an upcoming blog, Syncro’s Mike Sherin tells us about his experience getting IoT Core up and running, and shares advice about its pros and cons.

 Full Power Scotty, We’re Heading for the Future

-So, what’s beyond today’s IoT Medical Devices?
+So what’s beyond today’s IoT-MD?
 We can count on faster, smaller processors that will open up doors for applications not yet imagined.
 More mature software solutions will emerge.
 Of course, you will need mature IoT software and systems development expertise.
 That’s where Syncro Medical has been setting the standard for nearly 30 years.
 Are you considering IoT-MD for your next-generation medical products?
-Syncro Medical will help you understand the available options, and provide cost-effective full-cycle development.
+Syncro Medical can help you understand the available options, and will handle the implementation for you.